mckennapsean/dissertation/content/01-intro.md

 The process of designing a visualization is known to be iterative, complex, and occasionally messy [@Sedlmair2012b; @DIS2010;
 @Tory2004; @Wassink2009; @Chee2011; @Moere2011].
-Furthermore, the pedagogical approaches for teaching the visualization design process are often very theoretical in nature and may fail to effectively guide novices toward building a visualization system.
+Furthermore, pedagogical approaches for teaching the visualization design process [@Tufte1986; @cairo2012; @Munzner2014; @Shneiderman2004; @Ware2010; @Sedlmair2012b; @Munzner2009] can either be less concrete or quite theoretical in nature so that these approaches may fail to effectively guide novices toward building a visualization system.
 As the field
 of visualization matures, theories and models for visualization design have become more prevalent, from evaluation strategies [@Plaisant2004; @Lam2011a;